 A headset is also a great choice, so you can experience your games to the fullest no matter where you are.
 The SteelSeries Arctis Pro is one of our favorite Bluetooth headsets, so if you want a headset that will work with your phone and your other devices, this is the one you should get.

 Finally, if you prefer not to go the Kishi route, you can invest in the classic Xbox Core controller, which will work perfectly with your games and phone.
-That, combined with the PowerA MOGA clip, will give you the complete mobile gaming experience that'll cost you less than even the Kishi.
-It's very easy to make your Android into a miniature, portable gaming console with just a few accessories.
+Combined with the PowerA MOGA clip, that will give you the complete mobile gaming experience that'll cost you less than even the Kishi.
+Making your Android into a miniature, portable gaming console with just a few accessories is very easy.

 Hundreds of games at your fingertips.

 Xbox Game Pass Ultimate is continuously expanding its offerings, not only for mobile but also for consoles and PC.
-It's one of the best values for gamers out there, as you get access to hundreds of games across multiple machines for one price.
+As a result, it's one of the best values for gamers out there, as you get access to hundreds of games across multiple machines for one price.

 Thank you for signing up to Android Central.
 You will receive a verification email shortly.

 There was a problem.
 Please refresh the page and try again.